Marianne Williamson 2024 presidential campaign: Staff relations

 On May 20, 2023, Williamson's campaign manager Peter Daou announced via Twitter he was leaving the Williamson campaign, citing a need to care for his and his wife's ailing parents, and stating that he still "believe[s] deeply in the campaign’s platform."
 Additionally, her deputy campaign manager Jason Call told Politico that he had resigned the day before, but refused to provide any more details.
 In September 2023, Daou became the campaign manager for Cornel West's 2024 presidential run under the Green Party ticket.

 In June 2023, Williamson's second campaign manager, Roza Calderon, left the campaign, with a friend contending that Calderon had "tried to right the ship and lead this campaign.
 Marianne knocked her down every chance she got."

 In early July 2023, six more staff members left the Williamson campaign in a mix of firings and resignations, which included her entire South Carolina team.
 Reportedly, several staff members had been disappointed with Williamson about her lack of ballot access operations.
 Williamson announced a new book scheduled to come out in September 2023, which led one of the former staffers to call her campaign a "grift" for media attention to promote her new book.

 In January 2024, her third campaign manager, Carlos Cardona, resigned.

 Primaries

 Williamson placed third in the 2024 New Hampshire Democratic primary with about 4 percent of the vote.
 Following the primary, she held an online meeting with campaign volunteers to discuss her next steps.
-A recording of the call was later circulated on social media, but Williamson did not formally suspend her campaign until early February 2024.
+A recording of the call was later circulated on social media, although Williamson continued her campaign.

 She received 2.1% of the vote, and zero delegates, in the 2024 South Carolina Democratic presidential primary on February 3, 2024, which was the first state to earn delegates for Democratic candidates, as the New Hampshire primary was unsanctioned.
 Williamson was on the ballot for the 2024 Nevada Democratic presidential primary on February 6, 2024, and received 3% of the vote causing her not win any delegates.
 In the 2024 Kansas Democratic presidential primary, Greeley County experienced a tie between Biden, "None of these names", and Williamson.